IN THIS ARTICLE:

 The Response Rate report shows the survey participation rate over time.

 Please note that the Heat Map Excel export is only available if the items on your survey include a category.
-All Quantum Workplace survey items (e.g. all items from the Items Library) automatically include a category, but if you have created your own survey items you will need to add a category to your items in order to access the Heat Map export.
+All Quantum Workplace survey items (e.g. all items from the Items Library) automatically include a category, but if you have created your own survey items you will need to add a category to your items in order to export your Heat Map data into Excel.